tbocek/tomtp/Readme.md

 * STREAM_ID 32bit: the id of the stream, stream: 0xffffffff means CONNECTION_CLOSE_FLAG //4
 * STREAM_CLOSE_FLAG: 1bit
 * RCV_WND_SIZE 30bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //8
-* RLE_ACK (4 + 8 bytes) //20
+* ACK (4 bytes) //12
-* SEQ_NR 32bit //24
+* SEQ_NR 32bit //16
 * Rest: DATA

-Total overhead: 73 bytes (for 1400 bytes packet, the overhead is ~5.2%).
-Squeezing the RLE_ACK, RCV_WND_SIZE and nonce out of the header would save 28 bytes, reducing the header to 45 bytes (for 1400 bytes packet, the overhead is 3.2%).
+Total overhead: 65 bytes (for 1400 bytes packet, the overhead is ~4.6%).
+Squeezing the RCV_WND_SIZE and nonce out of the header would save 20 bytes, reducing the header to 45 bytes (for 1400 bytes packet, the overhead is 3.2%).
 But this is at the cost of higher implementation complexity.

 To only send keep alive set ACK/SACK / Payload / SACK length to 0, if after 200ms no packet is scheduled to send.